antonboychenko/spss-dsl-2.0/SPSS_md_1_chapter.md

 3. **You can use other dataset types to import to SPSS using the same sequence of steps again**.

+**Note** that you can open multiple datasets at the same time.
+Should you do so, pay attention to what dataset you are working at the moment.

 ---

 ### Challenge 2: Correcting imported datasets